 If your child uses a pacifier, then they are probably relatively attached to it.
 You might have heard that it is possible that constant pacifier use can damage their teeth.
 This is often referred to as “pacifier teeth,” and is a true dental issue, but there are ways to prevent damage caused by pacifiers.
-In this blog, Dr. Scott and his team at Parkcrest Dental Group explain what issues can be caused by pacifiers, and how to break the pacifier habit.
+In this blog, Dr. Scott’s team at Parkcrest Dental Group explains what issues can be caused by pacifiers, and how to break the pacifier habit.

 What Damage Can Pacifiers Cause?

 Pacifier use can cause your child’s mouth to change, along with the alignment of the teeth.
 As your child matures, their jaws will take the shape of anything they have routinely been holding within their mouth.
 This can cause the teeth to tip forward, causing issues with their bite.
 The roof of the mouth can also be altered, along with overbites and underbites.
 A reliable pediatric dentist can analyze your children’s teeth, and work to help correct dental issues caused by pacifiers.

 Related Posts: Thumb Sucking Leads to Dental Damage

 How Can I Get My Child To Stop Using Pacifiers?